armthethinker/personal-site/projects/humane-virtuality.md

 %}
 {% include media-img.html
    url="critique-spherical@2x.jpg"
-   caption="Cricially examining @oscarmarinmiro's video controls layout." style="md" captionSide=false
+   caption="Critically examining @oscarmarinmiro's video controls layout." style="md" captionSide=false
    url2="Screen Shot 2016-06-30 at 7.36.17 AM.png"
-   caption2="My first pass put the controls right in fron of the user.
-This is uncomfortable because (1) the relaxed human eyeline is a few degrees down from horizontal and (2) it immediately gets in between you and the content (especially uncomfortable if you accidentally brought up the controls)."
+   caption2="My first pass put the controls right in from of the user.
+This is uncomfortable because (1) the relaxed human eye-line is a few degrees down from horizontal and (2) it immediately gets in between you and the content (especially uncomfortable if you accidentally brought up the controls)."
 %}

 {% include p-section.html